blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

 let forRefs : BBMLiveList = BBMEnterpriseService.shared().model().chatMessage(with: forChatMessageCriteria)
 ```

-Now the same is done but using the tag "PollVoteDown" and the same messasgeId.
-This will return a list of messages with the tag "PollVoteDown" that reference the poll.
+Now the same is done but using the tag `PollVoteDown` and the same `messasgeId`.
+This will return a list of messages with the tag `PollVoteDown` that reference the poll.
 ```swift
 //Get list of downvotes by matching a criteria let againstChatMessageCriteria : BBMChatMessageCriteria = BBMChatMessageCriteria()